-The modern world is increasingly reliant on Electronics, from: the phone in your pocket; the high tech scientific medical equipment used in hospitals; computer networks; cars and aeroplanes or film making and media to name a few.
-For this reason, studying Electronics is becoming more and more relevant to many career opportunities.

-The WIEC Eduqas A-Level in Electronics provides a broad, coherent, satisfying and worthwhile course of study.
+LEVEL AND TYPE OF QUALIFICATION EXAM BOARD: Level 3 - AS and A LEVEL Eduqas (WJEC) BRIEF DESCRIPTION The modern world is increasingly reliant on Electronic scientific medical equipment used in hospitals; compu- ing and media to name a few.
+For this reason, studying vant to many career opportunities.
+The WJEC Eduqas A-Level in Electronics provides a b ater networks; cars and aeroplanes or film mak- g Electronics is becoming more and more rele- of study.
+The WJEC Eduqas A-level in Electronics will of study.
 The WJEC Eduqas A-level in Electronics will ensure that learners have the electronic and mathematical knowledge and electronic engineering skills to solve problems and design solutions.

-Level 3 - AS and A LEVEL

-Double Award Science: minimum BB (Higher Tier) Maths B English Language B Triple Science: minimum grade B Physics (Higher Tier), Maths B, English Language B

-You should have at least a grade B in GCSE Mathematics as numerical and mathematical skills are important in Electronics.
+ENTRY REQUIREMENTS Double Award Science: minimum BB (Higher Tier) Ma Triple Science: minimum grade B Physics (Higher Tier 5 5 5 You should have at least a grade B in GCSE Mathematics as numerical and mathematical skills are important in Electronics.
 You will need at least a B in English Language due to the need for effective communication skills.
 Electronics compliments and fits well with many other subjects at A-Level.
-For example, Physics, Computer Science, Product Design, Mathematics
+For example, Physics, Com- puter Science, Product Design, Mathematics COURSE SUMMARY-UNITS 1. /· m · 1.
+1.